 Timeline > Remove gap

 Removes the currently selected gap from the time axis.
 A gap is a space between consecutive time points that does not contain an event.
-When calling up this menu item, the first of these two time points is removed and thereafter the rest of the transcription is moved tpo the left by one time point.
+When calling up this menu item, the first of these two time points is removed and thereafter the rest of the transcription is moved to the left by one time point.

 Before: